 David helped us glimpse a better future by helping us solve a really difficult problem with multiple high level stakeholders through a highly innovative, flexible and engaging workshop process.

-CEO Darling Downs Regional Development
+Darling Downs Regional Development

 David's keynote speeches and forums across the region engaged our key business and education sectors in understanding the digital future and planning for action.
 Our key business sectors kicked off a digital journey inspired by David's knowledge that has made us an award winning region.

-CEO RDA Sunshine Coast
+RDA Sunshine Coast

 David Bartlett was engaged by the City of Greater Geraldton to develop our Digital Strategy and link into the IBM Smarter Cities initiative He is definitely a leader and expert in the new digital economy.

-CEO City of Greater Geraldton
+City of Greater Geraldton

 David is an excellent and engaging speaker, the content was relevant and up to date.
 The audience responded very well.